pootispax/dotfiles/README.md

 What follows is an explanation of each file/folder and where to put them.<br/>

+## dunst/
+This folder contains the configuration for dunst.<br/>
+It goes in *~/.config/*<br/>

 ## i3/
 This folder contains the configuration for i3-gaps, including the startup applications and swallow containers.<br/>
 It goes in *~/.config/*<br/>

+## inkskape/, inkscape-figures/ and inkscape-shortcut-manager/
+These 3 folders contain the configuration for inkscape along with some scripts written by [Gilles Castel](https://castel.dev/post/lecture-notes-2/) to use inkscape for note taking during lectures.<br/>
+They go in *~/.config/*<br/>

 ## .oh-my-zsh/
 This folder contains the configuration of the oh-my-zsh plugin.<br/>